- Step 1: Understanding Executive Condominiums

 After shortlisting your preferred EC, the next step is to submit your E-application to book a unit.

 E-Application: Submit an electronic application during the developer’s launch period.
-The E-application process will usually last about 2-3 weeks and the results should be out within a week or two after it closes.
-[Note: There is no penalty if you withdraw after submitting your E-application or choose to back out from balloting after the HDB approves your application].
+The application process typically lasts 2-3 weeks, with results released within a week or two after closing.
+There is no penalty for withdrawing after applying or backing out from balloting after HDB approval.

-Your property agent can assist you with filing the necessary forms and submitting the relevant documents.
+Your property agent can help with the necessary documentation and submission.

 Information Required for E-Application: